AriFordsham/GHCWiki/type-functions-solving.md

 where `co1` is local, or both `co1` and `co2` are wanted and at least one of the equalities contains a flexible variable.
 </td></tr></table>

+>
+> NB: Afterwards, we need to normalise `co2'`.
+Then, the SubstVarVar or SubstVarFam rules may apply to the results of normalisation.
+Moreover, `co1` may have a SubstFam or a SubstVarFam match with rules other than the results of normalising `co2'`.

 <table><tr><th>**SubstVarVar**</th>
 <td>```wiki